Our Terms of Service was last updated on September 19, 2022.

 Subject to the Terms, the Service is provided to you without charge up to certain limits.
 Usage over this limit (overage usage) requires your purchase of additional resources or Services.
 84codes AB may change its fees and payment policies for the Service by notifying you at least fifteen (15) days before the beginning of the billing cycle in which such change will take effect.

 You are responsible for providing accurate payment details.
-For all purchased resources and Services, 84codes AB provides three main payment options: credit card, wire transfers (an administrative fee of $9/invoice is added to invoices paid with this payment option), and prepayment via credits (credits are non-refundable and valid for a period of 12 months, starting from the purchasing date).
-If you need to purchase our service via a PO, please contact email@example.com.
+For all purchased resources and Services, 84codes AB provides two main payment options: credit card and wire transfers (an administrative fee of $9/invoice is added to invoices paid with this payment option).
+If you need to purchase our service via a PO, please contact firstname.lastname@example.org.

 84codes AB’s billing is pro-rated, meaning that the Customer only pays for the time the Service has been available to them and that the payment is made the month after the delivery of the service.
 An invoice is generated at the beginning of each month and concerns the usage period of the previous month.